FabiMe/Urbex-Hidden-Treasure/README.md

 Provides a dynamically updated list of blog posts, prominently displayed on the homepage.
 Each post includes a teaser excerpt, a visually striking featured image, and a link to the full article.
 Posts are sorted by their publication date, with the most recent posts appearing first.

 #### Detailed Blog View
-Each blog post can be accessed in full detail, displaying all content, including multimedia elements like images and videos.
-Users can interact with posts through likes and comments.
+Each blog post can be accessed in full detail, displaying all content, including multimedia elements like images.
+Users can interact with posts through comments.
 Posts with geographical tags show an embedded map view that pinpoints the location discussed.

 #### User Authentication
 The site supports comprehensive user authentication mechanisms.
 Users can sign up, log in, and log out.
-Authentication is managed through Django's built-in user management system, ensuring security and data integrity.
+Authentication is managed through Django Allauth, ensuring security and data integrity.

 #### Commenting System
 A fully integrated commenting system allows registered users to post comments on articles.
 Comments can be moderated by administrators to maintain quality and relevance.

-#### Like Feature
-Users can express appreciation for content through a like system, which is tallied and displayed on each post.
-This system enhances user engagement and provides feedback to content creators.
+Comments must be approved by an admin before they are displayed on the page.

 #### Profile Management
 Users have the ability to view and edit their profiles, enhancing the personalization of the user experience.
 Profile management also includes the option to delete accounts, ensuring users have control over their data.